Tart: You will need an 8 or 9 inch (20 - 23 cm) tart pan with a removable

 beat the whipping cream

 and powdered sugar until stiff peaks form.
-Can just spread the whipped cream
+I often just spread the whipped cream

-over the filling or transfer the whipped cream to a
+over the filling, but you can place the whipped cream into a

 pipe stars over the entire surface of